Arundita/2D-Blackhole-Visualization/README.md

 <b>Behaviour of the light particles.<b>

   At the beginning of the video, we can see that the light particles that are traveling towards the event horizon are sucked in instantly. <br>
-  The light particle traveling towards the red region (photon orbit) orbit around and eventually fall into the blackhole.<br>
+  The light particle traveling towards the red region (photon orbit) orbits around and eventually falls into the blackhole.<br>
-  The light particle in the grey region (accretion disk) temporarily bends nad orbits around the accretion region and eventually spiral in the red region, once it's pulled in the red region it spirals out and heads off to infinity.
+  The light particle in the grey region (accretion disk) temporarily bends and orbits around the accretion region and eventually spirals in the red region, once it's pulled in the red region it spirals out and heads off to infinity.